FastComments/fastcomments-integrations/core/README.md

 - `SendComments` - Send the next batch of comments.
 This is mostly used for initial migrations, but could also be used to re-sync.
 - `FetchEvents` - Paginate through the next set of events and apply them locally.

-Upon acknowledging a command, the integration should `POST https://fastcomments.com/integrations/v1/ack-command` with the `commandId` and `commandType` in the request body.

 ### Protocol - Upstream Sync

 When the client receives a `SendNextCommentsPayload` command, it should look at the details of this command to determine